slivign/TEAM3hackathon-bioinfo4400-F24/README.md

 Pharmaceutical Chaperone Therapy
 Combination Therapy
 New Clinical Trials
+The most notable organ involved in the expression of Tay-Sachs is the brain and spinal cord.
+This disease causes progressive damage to neurons in the brain and spinal cord.
 HEXA gene, located on chromosome 15 chr15:72,340,924-72,376,014
 ## Task D. Building a Protein (Cytoscape file)
+A PPI is a model that represents the physical interactions between proteins.
+This can include direct or indirect interactions.
+This means when proteins are working together.
+A gene co-expression network, on the other hand, is a network that shows similar expression patterns across different conditions or samples.
+This has more to do with the expression of the genes than the genes themselves, and does not imply physical interaction between gene products.
 ## Task E. Find tissue-specific
+An eQTL (expression Quantitative Trait Locus) is a genomic region (a locus) containing a DNA variation that influences the expression levels of one or more genes.
+In simpler terms, an eQTL is a genetic variant that affects how much a particular gene is expressed (how much RNA or protein is produced from that gene).

+In the context of the human organism, eQTLs play a critical role in understanding the relationship between genetic variations and biological processes, including the development of diseases and traits.

 ## Task F: Hypothesis
 ## Task G: Report